DCARSENAULT/get_started_sphinx/source/experience.rst

    | Manage facility CISCO ip phone and voicemail systems using Cisco Call Manager and Unity Voice systems.

    | Intake multimedia events using Google Calendar, and WebEx scheduling.

-   | Provide customer service, equipment and webinar set.
+Provide customer service, equipment and webinar set

    | Function as a liaison between end users and data system architects and administrators.

    | Triaged database problems for NMFS personnel, Joint law enforcement agents and fishing industry constituents.

-Help Desk Specialist III
+Technical Specialist
 ************************
 **2013-2015:Technical Support for Ipswich Public Schools in Ipswich, MA**

-        Technical Team member for 1.5 Million dollar large scale IT infrastructure upgrade for the Ipswich Public School System.
+   |  Technical Team member for 1.5 Million dollar large scale IT infrastructure upgrade for the Ipswich Public School System.
 Assisted with all aspects of modernizing, building and configuring a new managed network including planning, and overseeing installation and implementation of the IT infrastructure improvement plan.

+   | Data migration coordinator for district cut over from MMS SIS to Aspen SIS.

+   | Aspen PreK-12 Student Information System Administrator.

+   | Created and maintained district inventory database where none existed.
+Added items to database, assigned numbers, generated barcodes and used handheld barcode reader to add to database.

+   | Provided IT Helpdesk support to 2000 end users.

+   | Created and maintained organizational system in IT set room and server room.
+Created server room and network map.

 Help Desk Specialist III
 ************************